 Want to keep going?
 The northern tip of Fraser is increasingly wild and remote, in part because access is difficult.
 The track continues inland from the Champagne Pools to Waddy Point and Orchid Beach (6.5 km north).
 Driving along the Coral Sea is possible all the way up to Fraser’s northern most point.
 These treks are recommended only for experienced and well equipped four-wheel drivers.
 The treks are narrow and steep, and the northern beaches have more coffee rocks and loose sand to derail your ride.

 Before you start your journey back, set your trip meter back to zero.
-We hope you have a stunning, unique, inspirational, and safe trip to and from Fraser Island.
+We hope you have a stunning, unique, inspirational, and safe trip to and from K’gari (Fraser Island).
 Enjoy paradise on our behalf!

 FleetCrew hopes every visitor to Queensland has the opportunity to visit this truly breathtaking island.
-We offer a range of 4wd hire vehicles to fraser island.
+We offer a range of 4wd hire vehicles to K’gari (Fraser Island).
 You can hire recreational 4WD vehicles in excellent condition at affordable rates.